top of page

 About me

-My name is Luz Dominguez and I am a certified Alexander Technique teacher, residing in Rotterdam, The Netherlands.
+My name is Luz Dominguez, I am a certified Alexander Technique teacher, musician and singing teacher residing in Rotterdam, The Netherlands.

-I completed my training in ETABA school, Buenos Aires, Argentina with Merran Poplar, Violeta Winograd and Marina Giancaspro.
+I completed the Alexander Technique training course in Buenos Aires, Argentina, at ETABA (Escuela de Tecnica Alexander de Buenos Aires) under the direction of Merran Poplar, Violeta Winograd and Marina Giancaspro.

 bottom of page